-Miami Design District Best Restaurants
+Miami Design District Dining

 Dining in the Miami Design District

-Venturing north past the 1-95 highway overpass that defines the border between Wynwood and the far less rustic Design District, visitors will note the preponderance of pricey showrooms and expensive cars.
-While the District is a hive of activity during business hours, the late night scene is still hit-or-miss.
+Venturing north past the 1-95 highway overpass that defines the border between Wynwood and the Design District, visitors will note the preponderance of pricey showrooms and expensive cars.
+While the District is a hive of activity during business hours, the late night scene is quiet.
 Because there is strength in numbers, both Wynwood and the District host “Art Walks” to promote larger group gatherings that make night visits less intimidating.
 The effect is striking.
 On a random Tuesday at dusk, it might just be you and a man pushing a rusted shopping cart.
 On Gallery Nights, you’re more likely to push past the designer-clad Mercedes crowd.

 Michael’s Genuine Food & Drink / 130 NE 40 Street, Miami, FL